onyx-platform/onyx-metrics/README.md

 # onyx-metrics

 Onyx Lifecycle plugin for instrumenting workflows.
-Track throughput and metrics of your tasks and log the output to Timbre and/or dashboard.
+Track throughput and metrics of your tasks and log the output to Timbre and/or dashboard via websockets.

 #### Installation